-After saying this, the passionate cyclist's question arises: Which of the three is the best method?
+After saying this, the passionate cyclist's question arises: What is the best method among the three?

 Let's analyze the different methods and draw conclusions.
-Today the new steel alloys have exceptional breaking loads and therefore the companies that produce pipes for cycling use can make pipes with very thin thicknesses, less than half a millimeter and through suitable heat treatments they can resist high stresses in a span of time. very long (something unthinkable with aluminum or carbon frames).
+Today the new steel alloys have exceptional breaking loads and therefore the companies that produce tubes for cycling can make tubes with very thin thicknesses, less than half a millimeter and through adequate heat treatments can withstand high stresses over a period of time very long (unthinkable with aluminum or carbon frames).

-The tig as we said must melt the metals to join them therefore it brings the temperature above 1450 ° C and in part alters the balance of the metal and theoretically weakens it, in fact on all frames welded with tig, regardless of the type of material (aluminum, steel, titanium) breakages occur just after the weld seam.
+The tig as we have said must melt the metals to unite them so it brings the temperature above 1450 ° C and partly alters the balance of the metal and theoretically weakens it, in fact on all the frames welded with tig, regardless of the type of material (aluminum, steel, titanium) breaks occur just after the weld bead.

 frame breakage due to tig welding

-Being a "bonding" the fillet brazed does not melt the metals to be joined therefore it does not alter the balance or at least does it to a much lesser extent, this depends on the type of alloy / material used to join the pipes.
+The brazed fillet being a "bonding" does not melt the metals to be joined so it does not alter the balance or at least it does so to a much lesser extent, this depends on the type of alloy / material used to join the tubes.

-The alloys commonly used are with silver percentages ranging from 5% (the most used) up to 60% silver (the least used), therefore temperatures ranging from 850 ° C to about 550 ° C. The higher the percentage of silver the lower the "bonding" temperature, therefore less stress on the pipes but more stress on the pocket being very expensive.
+The alloys commonly used are with silver percentages ranging from 5% (the most used) to 60% silver (the least used), therefore temperatures ranging from 850 ° C to 550 ° C approximately.
+The higher the silver percentage, the lower the "bonding" temperature, therefore less stress on the tubes but more stress on the pocket being very expensive.

-Few craftsmen use alloys with 50-60% silver and their method advertise it with the wording "Silver Fillet Brazed".
+Few artisans use 50-60% silver alloys and their method advertises it with the words "Silver Fillet Brazed".